Recently added/updated

 The Pickwick Bicycle Club was formed on the 22nd June, 1870, when six cycling

-a bicycle club.
-As the formation coincided with the death of Charles Dickens the name "Pickwick"
+into a bicycle club.
+As the formation coincided with the death of Charles Dickens the name

-was chosen in honour of the novelist.
-From that time onwards the Pickwick Bicycle Club has an
+"Pickwick" was chosen in honour of the novelist.
+From that time onwards the Pickwick Bicycle

-unbroken history as an active cycling organisation and in the worthwhile task of spreading
+Club has an unbroken history as an active cycling organisation and in the worthwhile task of

-The Pickwick Bicycle Club is not only the oldest cycling club in the world but it is also the
+The Pickwick Bicycle Club is not only the oldest cycling club extant in the world but it is

 Its present-day activities, whilst still maintaining its cycling traditions, provides the